 With Intel’s NUC (Next Unit of Computing) hardware platform always on the move showcasing some of the chipmakers most interesting silicon concepts, 2018’s Hades Canyon NUC represents a partnership that no one ever expected, a partnership between Intel and AMD.

-Being the smallest VR-capable PC that marries together an Intel quad-core processor with integrated, ‘discrete-class’ AMD Radeon RX Vega graphics into a single chip, this gaming PC easily smashes through full HD gaming with most modern titles and performs like a productivity that was meant to be.
+Being the smallest VR-capable PC that marries together an Intel quad-core processor with integrated, ‘discrete-class’ AMD Radeon RX Vega graphics into a single chip, this PC easily smashes through full HD games with most modern titles and performs like a productivity that was meant to be.